 Excluding (or banning) people from gaming areas, products and services in licensed venues is a harm reduction measure that can help patrons reduce the risks of experiencing gambling-related harm.

-- exclusion requested by a patron, called 'self-exclusion'
+- requested by patrons—this is known as 'self-exclusion'

-- exclusion directed by a gambling provider, called 'venue-initiated exclusion'.
+- directed by gambling providers—this is known as 'venue-initiated exclusion'.

-This guide describes the 2 types of gambling-related exclusions.
-It also includes exclusion signage to use in your licensed venue, as well as exclusion forms you'll need in order to meet your compliance requirements.
+This guide explains the 2 types of gambling-related exclusions.
+It also provides exclusion signage to use in your licensed venue and exclusion forms to meet your compliance requirements.